 Upon firing, Yanez continued to yell, “Don’t move!
 Don’t move!”
 You can also hear a female occupant saying something like, “You just killed my boyfriend,” and some other barely discernable comments.
 Contrary to numerous internet myths, Castile did not notify the officers that he had a legal permit.
 It was his girlfriend who did, but only after the shooting.

-The predictable protests and charges of racism soon made the case national news.
-Finally, after a grand jury investigation, Yanez, 29, who is Latino, was acquitted of manslaughter and other charges in June of 2017.
+The case made national news and sparked protests.
+Finally, after a grand jury investigation, Yanez, 29, was acquitted of manslaughter and other charges in June of 2017.
 On the day of the verdict, the city announced that the “public will be best served” if Yanez is no longer an officer.
 Yanez has since accepted a voluntary separation agreement.
 Case closed.